Energinet-DataHub/ARCHIVED-geh-charges/source/messaging/Readme.md

 ### Getting started

-To start using the framework you should extend either `HubRequestHandler` or `HubCommandHandler` depending on the specific use case, ie. if it's a synchronous action that requires a response extend the `HubRequestHandler`.
+To start using the framework you should extend either `HubRequestHandler` or `HubCommandHandler` depending on the specific use case, i.e. if it's a synchronous action that requires a response extend the `HubRequestHandler`.

 Common methods for handlers: